Crooked River (Oregon): History

+Prior to European settlement, the Northern Paiute called the river udɨ huudɨ, which means "deep canyon creek."

 The Crooked River and its tributaries were once a major spawning ground for anadromous fish such as spring Chinook salmon, steelhead trout, and Pacific lamprey.
 Non-migratory fish such as Columbia River redband trout and bull trout, as well as various non-game fish were also abundant.
 Fish populations began to drop in the early 19th century due to irrigation withdrawals.

 Early explorers described the lower Crooked River's floodplain as large and filled with waist-high grasses and willow trees ("Ochoco" is a Paiute word for "willow").
 Beaver were also plentiful, especially on the upper river and tributaries, thus fur trappers frequented the region until the beaver were depleted.

 The Cove Power Plant on the lower Crooked River, built around 1910, effectively blocked upriver migration of spring Chinook Salmon during low streamflow conditions.
 In addition, Ochoco Dam, built in 1920 on Ochoco Creek, blocked fish passage completely.
 Round Butte Dam, built in the 1950s on the Deschutes River below the Crooked River confluence, included fish passage facilities.
 But attempts to pass anadromous fish failed by the late 1960s, thus blocking migratory fish, such as salmon, from historic spawning and rearing habitat in the Crooked River basin.
 Redband trout are the only native game fish left in the Crooked River basin.
 There are efforts currently underway to reestablish fish passage at the dam.
 Some hatchery fish have been introduced in an attempt to mitigate the losses.

 Water diversion in the Crooked River basin for irrigation agriculture began in the 19th century.
 Two large reservoirs were built to supply irrigation water during the summer growing season: Prineville Reservoir on the Crooked River and Ochoco Reservoir on Ochoco Creek.
 Today, irrigation diversions during the summer remove most of the Crooked River's flow below Prineville.